How to Grow Strawberry Plants: The Complete Guide

 • Remove mulch in early spring after the danger of frost has passed.

 Strawberries produce long, wiry stems called runners with little plantlets along them.
-You can use these to grow more strawberries by just pinning the plantlets down to root and then severing them from the mother plant once they have.
+You can use these to grow more strawberries by just pinning the plantlets down to the root and then severing them from the mother plant once they have.
 See our article for details on how to grow more strawberries!

 Harvesting